subham-04/subham-04/README.md

 # Hi, I'm Subham! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px">

  Hey there, fellow humans of the internet!
 I'm a pre-final-year IT student at B.P.
 Poddar Institute of Management and Technology, Kolkata, and I'm deeply passionate about Web-Development, UX design, and Cybersecurity.
-As a Designer, Programmer & Developer, I love using my skills to tackle real-world problems and create elegant solutions.
+I'm a triple threat as a Designer, Programmer & Developer, and love using my skills to solve real-world problems.

 I am intensely interested in Web-Development (currently Frontend Development), UX design, Cybersecurity, AI, and ML.
 I'm a Designer, Programmer & Developer for Developing, Solving & Designing Real-World Problems.
 I can help you with HTML, CSS, SASS(SCSS), Javascript, and Java.
 Also, I am an open-source enthusiast.